cavoq/telbot/README.md

 # Telbot
----
-Telbot is an advertising bot for Telegram based on the PyAutoGUI module, you can automate advertising in groups with this script.
+Telbot is an advertising bot for Telegram based on the PyAutoGUI module, you can automate advertising in groups with this script

 ---